tencentyun/intlcloud-documents/yehe_doc/企业应用/腾讯会议/操作指南/加入会议/电话入会介绍_intl_en.md

 ## Prerequisites
-- A functional landline or mobile phone is available.
+- A functional landline or mobile phone
-- **Logged-in user:** Free or Enterprise edition user.
+- **Logged-in user:** Free or Enterprise Edition user

 ## Notes
 - In "Call In" mode, you can use a landline or mobile phone to dial the corresponding number instead of using the VooV Meeting client to join a meeting, which has a more stable call audio quality.
 However, in this connection method, your carrier will charge you for the local or international call according to applicable billing rules.